-Furthermore, as a member of the liver transplant surgical team at the Center for Rare Disease Therapy (CRDT) at Children’s Hospital of Pittsburgh of UPMC, Dr. Soltys says he has an exceptional working relationship with his nonsurgical colleagues.
+Furthermore, as a member of the liver transplant surgical team at the Center for Rare Disease Therapy (CRDT) at UPMC Children's Hospital of Pittsburgh, Dr. Soltys says he has an exceptional working relationship with his nonsurgical colleagues.

 “As a transplant surgeon, I don’t know what’s involved in medically managing a child who has, for example, maple syrup urine disease (MSUD),” he explains.
 “But at our CRDT multidisciplinary meetings, I may sit next to a colleague who understands that a child with MSUD runs the risk of having a stroke if she develops a head cold.
 This is a unique aspect of our multidisciplinary, collaborative approach here at Children’s.”